Kent Schools Foundation

 • Computer-related items and software not supported by KSD technology

-Reporting Requirements: By accepting Kent Schools Foundation funds, you agree to acknowledge funding and submit a Project Report (available on the Foundation website).
+• By accepting Kent Schools Foundation funds, you agree to acknowledge funding and submit a Project Report by June 15, 2026 (available on the Kent Schools Foundation website).
+Your report should share outcomes and success stories of the funded program.

 Past Classroom Grant Recipients